Bariatric surgery campaigns have the power to transform people’s health—here’s how to ensure your marketing reflects more than the cosmetic benefits.

 “At True North Custom, we create campaigns that meet potential patients where they are in their journey,” Bryan says.
 “For example, a comprehensive digital campaign could have targeted content that speaks to each stage in a different way—awareness, education and action—depending on what a hospital is trying to achieve.
 Providing compelling content for every stage of the decision-making process helps ensure you’re sending the right message to the right people at the right time in their decision cycle.”

-Bryan recommends involving bariatric clinical staff in a marketing campaign to secure buy-in.
+Bryan recommends involving clinical staff in bariatric marketing campaigns to secure buy-in.
 They can also provide invaluable perspective about distinctive aspects of a program to highlight, such as safety data and postoperative support services.

 Case Study: A Three-pronged Digital Campaign Pays Big Dividends